Pronounced: deks a METH a sone

 Dexamethasone is a corticosteroid, similar to a hormone that is made naturally in your body.
-Corticosteroids (sometimes abbreviated as "steroids") are used to decrease inflammation, (swelling and/or redness) and thus are involved in the management of a number of diseases, including asthma, autoimmune disorders, reactions to medications, and gastrointestinal disorders (colitis), among others.
-Dexamethasone may be given to prevent a reaction to a medication, prevent or decrease nausea or be used in high doses to treat certain cancers.
+Corticosteroids (sometimes called "steroids") are used to decrease inflammation (swelling and/or redness) and are used in the management of a number of diseases, including asthma, autoimmune disorders, reactions to medications, and gastrointestinal disorders (colitis), among others.
+Dexamethasone may be given to prevent a reaction to a medication, prevent or decrease nausea, or be used in high doses to treat certain cancers.

 How to Take Dexamethasone

 Dexamethasone comes as a tablet or liquid to be taken by mouth.
-Dexamethasone can also be given intravenously (IV) or injected into a muscle (IM).
+Dexamethasone can also be given intravenously (IV, into a vein) or injected into a muscle (IM).

-Oral tablet form dexamethasone is best taken with food, as it can irritate your stomach.
-Oral dexamethasone liquid should be mixed with other liquids like water, juices, or soda, or semi solid food like applesauce or pudding.
-Your doctor will probably tell you to take your dose(s) of dexamethasone at certain time(s) of the day every day.
-Your personal dosing schedule will depend on what the medication is being used for.
+Oral tablet form dexamethasone is best taken with food, as it can bother your stomach.
+Oral dexamethasone liquid should be mixed with other liquids like water, juices, or soda, or semi-solid food like applesauce or pudding.
+Your provider will probably tell you to take your dose(s) of dexamethasone at certain time(s) of the day every day.
+Your dose will depend on what the medication is being used for.
 Serious side effects can occur if you stop dexamethasone abruptly.
 Do not stop taking this medication or change your dose without direction from your healthcare team.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

-Certain medications can interfere with this oral and liquid dexamethasone, so make sure your provider is aware of all the medications, vitamins and supplements you are taking.
+Certain medications can interfere with oral and liquid dexamethasone, so make sure your provider is aware of all the medications, vitamins, and supplements you are taking.

-Dexamethasone is also available in an eye drop.
+Dexamethasone is also available as an eye drop.
 This is often used to prevent eye conditions in patients with leukemia or lymphoma receiving chemotherapy.
-This formulation of dexamethasone does not cause the same side effects as the oral or liquid forms of this medication.
+This type of dexamethasone does not cause the same side effects as the oral or liquid forms of this medication.

 Storage and Handling